vokegpu/ekg-ui-library/documentation/io/item.md

 # Overview

 You will read these topics:
+- Fundamentals
-- Item collector
+- Examples

-# Item Collector
+# Fundamentals

 The EKG library contains an item collector named `ekg::item`, the item is a recursive vector collection.
 However, the item does not have direct iterator methods accessible.
+# Examples

 The item contains four fields:
 - `value` the display text of a UI widget.